piegir/top-ten/README.md

 The Python Library is contained in the [lib](lib) folder.
 It implements the game logic as classes, one for the `game` instances, one for the `round` instances and some classes to hold data for the themes and player propositions.

+Another part of the library is the database (the list of themes made available to the game).
+This database is contained in the [database](database) folder.

 ### Python REST API

-The Python REST API is based on FastAPI.
+The Python REST API is contained in the [app](app) folder.
+It is based on FastAPI.
 It exposes all useful game logic from the [Library](#python-library) to allow users to play a game via `POST` and `GET` calls.

 It also handles most of the login logic.
 For example, it ensures that users are connected when playing and that there are no duplicate users.